Lookback Archive / F&O Studies

 The Setup: An Expiry Built on a Powder Keg

-This low volatility environment acted as a siren song for option sellers.
-The mechanics are well understood.
-When the VIX is low and declining, the premium collected from selling options shrinks, which perversely incentivises traders to sell larger quantities to maintain the same absolute income.
-By March 28, three sessions before expiry, total open interest in Nifty weekly options, aggregating across all strikes for the March 31 expiry, had swollen to 1.87 crore shares, a figure that was 23 percent above the six month average for a comparable point in the expiry cycle.
-The put call ratio based on open interest stood at 1.47, a reading that, on its surface, appeared bullish.
-More puts outstanding than calls typically signals a market that is hedged and cautious.
-But this aggregate number concealed a dangerous asymmetry in how those puts were distributed.
+Low volatility acted as a siren song for option sellers.
+Shrinking premium perversely incentivises larger size to maintain the same income.
+By March 28, three sessions before expiry, total open interest in Nifty weekly options for the March 31 expiry had swollen to 1.87 crore shares, 23 percent above the six month average.
+The put-call ratio on open interest read 1.47, superficially bullish, but the distribution concealed an asymmetric trap.

 The Gamma Trap Springs: Strike Pinning Behavior and Max Pain Accuracy

-The trigger, when it came, originated not in the equity markets but in the currency and bond markets.
-At approximately 11:40 AM, the Reserve Bank of India released the minutes of its latest Monetary Policy Committee meeting, which contained a sharply hawkish dissent from one of the external members.
-The dissent note warned of incipient inflationary pressures from food and fuel and argued that the prevailing policy rate was insufficiently restrictive.
-The rupee, which had been trading at 84.72 to the dollar, weakened 38 paise in the span of eight minutes.
-The 10 year government bond yield spiked 7 basis points to 7.18 percent.
-For the equity market, which had priced in a benign rate trajectory for the remainder of 2026, the minutes were an unambiguous shock.
-Algorithmic trading systems, which parse central bank communications with far greater speed than any human, began dumping index futures within seconds of the release.
+The trigger came from the currency and bond markets.
+At 11:40 AM, the Reserve Bank of India released MPC minutes carrying a sharply hawkish dissent from an external member, warning of inflationary pressure from food and fuel and arguing the prevailing rate was insufficiently restrictive.
+The rupee weakened 38 paise in eight minutes to test below 85.10.
+The 10 year yield spiked 7 basis points to 7.18 percent.
+Equity markets had priced in a benign trajectory for the rest of 2026.
+Algorithms dumped index futures within seconds.

-What transformed this fundamental shock into a derivatives calamity was the positioning that had been described earlier.
-As the Nifty futures broke below 22,750, the first major put concentration, the delta of the 22,700 puts, which had been approximately 0.35, began accelerating toward 0.50 and then 0.65.
-The market makers and proprietary desks that were short these puts were forced to sell additional futures to remain delta neutral.
-This selling pushed the futures below 22,650, which triggered the same dynamic at the 22,600 strike.
-The cascade was now self reinforcing.
-By 12:15 PM, the Nifty futures had sliced through 22,500, and the 22,500 puts, which had been comfortably out of the money with a delta of 0.20 at the open, were now at the money with a delta of 0.50.
-The hedging flow from these options alone was estimated by the derivatives research desk at a leading domestic brokerage to have accounted for roughly 40 percent of the futures selling volume during the critical 36 minute window.
+Positioning converted shock into calamity.
+As Nifty futures broke 22,750, the 22,700 put delta accelerated from 0.35 toward 0.50 and then 0.65.
+Short-put market makers sold futures to stay delta neutral.
+That selling pushed futures below 22,650, activating the 22,600 dynamic.
+By 12:15 PM, futures sliced through 22,500, and the 22,500 puts, comfortably out of the money at the open with a 0.20 delta, were now at the money with 0.50.
+A leading domestic brokerage estimated that hedging flow from these options accounted for roughly 40 percent of futures selling volume during the critical 36 minute window.

 The Fear Gauge Explodes: PCR and IV Crush Dynamics

-The VIX trajectory on March 31 was extraordinary not only for its magnitude but for its shape.
-The index opened at 14.82, dipped briefly to 14.55 in the first hour of trade as the market’s early stability lulled volatility sellers, and then began a climb that would accelerate throughout the afternoon.
-By 12:30 PM, the VIX had reached 17.40.
-By 2:00 PM, it was at 18.90.
-The closing print of 19.86 represented a 34 percent surge that placed the day among the top one percent of VIX moves in the index’s history.
-The VIX futures curve, which had been in a state of mild contango with the April contract trading at a 1.2 point premium to the spot VIX, inverted sharply.
-The April VIX futures settled at 21.40, a 1.54 point premium that indicated the market was pricing in the expectation that the elevated volatility would persist well beyond the expiry event.
+The VIX trajectory was extraordinary in shape, not only magnitude.
+Opening at 14.82, dipping to 14.55 in the first hour as early stability lulled volatility sellers, then 17.40 by 12:30 PM, 18.90 by 2:00 PM, closing at 19.86.
+The 34 percent surge ranks in the top one percent of VIX moves in the index's history.
+The VIX futures curve, in mild contango with the April contract at a 1.2 point premium, inverted.
+April VIX futures settled at 21.40, a 1.54 point premium signalling the market expected elevated volatility to persist beyond the event.

-The IV crush that option sellers had been banking on, the predictable decline in implied volatility as expiry approaches and uncertainty is resolved, was replaced by its opposite, an IV explosion that inflated option premiums across the chain.
-The at the money straddle for the April 2 weekly expiry, which had been priced at Rs.
+The anticipated IV crush was replaced by its opposite.
+The at-the-money straddle for the April 2 weekly expiry, priced at Rs.
 186 on March 28, closed at Rs.
-312 on March 31, a 68 percent increase.
-For the short option positions that had been rolled from the March expiry to the April weekly expiry in the final hour of trade, this IV expansion was catastrophic.
-A trader who had sold the 22,700 put on March 28 for Rs.
-64 and held it through the close on March 31 would have faced a mark to market loss of approximately Rs.
-380 per contract, a nearly six fold multiple of the premium collected.
-The risk management failure was not in the direction of the trade but in the sizing.
-In a low VIX environment, the temptation to increase position size to maintain income is powerful, and it was this increased sizing that turned a manageable loss into an existential one for many retail traders.
+312 on March 31, a 68 percent expansion.
+A trader short the 22,700 put from March 28 at Rs.
+64, held through the close, faced a mark to market loss near Rs.
+380 per contract, nearly six times premium collected.
+The failure was sizing, not direction.
+In a low VIX environment, the pull to upsize for income is powerful, and the upsizing turned manageable losses into existential ones.

 The Institutional Divergence: FII Versus Retail Positioning

-The FII activity on March 31 itself provided a real time signal that the institutional community was not only prepared for the selloff but was actively participating in it on the short side.
-In the cash market, FIIs sold a net Rs.
-8,742 crore worth of equities, the largest single day outflow in over a month.
-In the index futures segment, they added 22,000 short contracts, bringing their net long position down to 56,000 contracts.
-In the options segment, they bought 1.8 lakh contracts of puts, predominantly at the 22,200 and 22,100 strikes, a clear indication that they expected the selling pressure to continue beyond the expiry close.
-The retail segment, by contrast, was a net buyer of 1.2 lakh contracts of calls during the day, a pattern that suggested an attempt to bottom fish and bet on a sharp reversal that never materialised.
+FII activity on March 31 itself confirmed the institutional community was on the short side.
+Cash equities saw a net Rs.
+8,742 crore FII outflow, the largest in over a month.
+Index futures added 22,000 short contracts, taking net long to 56,000.
+In options, FIIs bought 1.8 lakh put contracts at the 22,200 and 22,100 strikes, signalling expectation of continued selling beyond the expiry close.
+Retail bought 1.2 lakh call contracts intraday, bottom fishing for a reversal that never came.

 The Charts: A Multi Timeframe Dissection

-The weekly chart of the Nifty covering the period from March 10 to April 7, 2026, reveals the structural damage inflicted by the March 31 selloff.
-The index had been riding the 20 week exponential moving average, which stood at 22,480, as a dynamic support throughout the March advance.
-The week ending March 28 had closed at 22,842, comfortably above both the 20 WEMA and the 50 WEMA at 21,920.
-The candle for the week ending April 4, which captured the March 31 expiry and the subsequent three sessions, was a brutal engulfing bearish candle that opened at 22,847 and closed at 22,031, slicing through the 20 WEMA as though it were not there.
-The volume on this weekly candle was 2.3 times the average weekly volume of the preceding quarter, a level of participation that confirmed the presence of institutional distribution.
+The weekly view from March 10 to April 7 shows the structural damage.
+The Nifty rode the 20 WEMA at 22,480 throughout the March advance.
+The week ending March 28 closed at 22,842, comfortably above both the 20 WEMA and the 50 WEMA at 21,920.
+The candle for the week ending April 4, capturing March 31 and the three sessions that followed, was a brutal bearish engulfing that opened at 22,847 and closed at 22,031, slicing the 20 WEMA.
+Weekly volume ran 2.3 times the trailing quarter average, confirming institutional distribution.

-The daily chart provides a more granular view of the breakdown.
-The Nifty had been trading in a rising channel from the March 10 low of 22,100, with the lower boundary of the channel connecting the lows of March 10, March 17, and March 24.
-On March 31, the index not only broke below this channel but did so with a gap that was never filled during the session.
-The 20 day moving average, which had been sloping upward and stood at 22,610, was breached in the first hour of selling.
-The 50 DMA at 22,310 provided only token support, holding for roughly twenty minutes before giving way.
-The 200 DMA at 21,840 remained untested on the day but would become the focus of attention in the sessions that followed.
-The daily RSI, which had been hovering in the 58 to 62 range during the advance, plunged from 59 to 31 in a single session, moving from neutral to oversold territory with a speed that is typically associated with crash like conditions rather than routine corrections.
+The daily chart shows the breakdown grain.
+The Nifty had traded a rising channel from the March 10 low of 22,100, with the lower boundary connecting March 10, March 17, and March 24 lows.
+On March 31, the index broke the channel with a gap that never filled.
+The 20 DMA at 22,610 broke in the first hour.
+The 50 DMA at 22,310 held twenty minutes before giving way.
+The 200 DMA at 21,840 remained untested but became the focus for the sessions that followed.
+Daily RSI plunged from 59 to 31 in one session, neutral to oversold at crash velocity.

-The 30 minute intraday chart of March 31 is a study in the anatomy of a crash.
-The session opened with a series of small bodied candles clustered around the volume weighted average price, which initially printed at 22,840.
-The breakdown began with a high volume red candle at 11:45 AM that sliced through the VWAP, and from that point forward, the VWAP acted as a ceiling that the price could not recapture.
-Each attempted bounce, at 12:15 PM, at 1:10 PM, and at 2:30 PM, was rejected at the VWAP, which by then had declined to 22,520, then 22,380, and finally 22,250.
-The volume signature showed a clear pattern of distribution on the bounces and accumulation on the selloffs, a configuration that suggested institutional selling into whatever retail buying emerged.
-The final hour of trade saw a volume spike that exceeded the opening hour volume, a rare occurrence that underscored the panic that had gripped the market.
+The 30 minute chart is an anatomy of the crash.
+The session opened with small bodied candles around VWAP, initially at 22,840.
+The breakdown began with a high volume red candle at 11:45 AM that sliced VWAP.
+From that point, VWAP capped every bounce.
+Rejections came at 12:15 PM, 1:10 PM, and 2:30 PM, with VWAP declining to 22,520, then 22,380, then 22,250.
+Volume showed distribution into bounces and accumulation into selloffs, institutional selling absorbing retail buying.
+The final hour volume exceeded opening hour volume, a rare configuration that underscored panic.

 VERDICT